tomer-w/ha-victron-mqtt/README.md

    - Ensure that MQTT is enabled on your Victron device.

 2. **Authentication Failed**
-   - Double-check username and password if authentication is enabled
+   - Double-check the username and password if authentication is enabled.
    - Note: These are device credentials, not VRM portal credentials.

 3. **No Sensors Appear**
-   - Verify MQTT topics are being published by your Victron device
+   - Verify that MQTT topics are being published by your Victron device.
    - Check the Home Assistant logs for any error messages.

 ## Support